-Model parameters were estimated using Bayesian estimation implemented using the CASAL software (Bull et al 2008).
+Model parameters were estimated using Bayesian estimation implemented using the CASAL software (Bull et al 2012).
 For final model runs, the full posterior distribution was sampled using Markov Chain Monte Carlo (MCMC) methods, based on the Metropolis-Hastings algorithm.

-Catch-at-age data were fitted to the model as proportions-at-age with a lognormal likelihood, where estimates of the proportions-at-age and associated CVs by age were estimated using the NIWA catchat-age software by bootstrap.
+Catch-at-age data were fitted to the model as proportions-at-age with a multinomial error structure, where estimates of the proportions-at-age and associated CVs by age were estimated using the NIWA catch-at-age software by bootstrap.
 Biomass indices were fitted with lognormal likelihoods with assumed CVs set equal to the sampling CV.

 Table 7: Commercial catch history (t) for the Sub-Antarctic stock.
 Note that from 1990 totals by model year differ from those for fishing year (see Table 3) because the September catch has been shifted from the fishing year into the following model year.
-Model year landings from 2011 are estimated assuming catch patterns similar to the previous year.
+Model year landings from 2014 assume catch similar to the previous year.